Amar11s/Ludo/README.md

 ## Getting Started

-This project is free to use and can act starting point for your awesome ludo app.
+This project is free to use and can act as a starting point for your awesome ludo app.

 ## License
 MIT License